Digital electronics: History

 While working at Texas Instruments in July 1958, Jack Kilby recorded his initial ideas concerning the integrated circuit (IC), then successfully demonstrated the first working integrated circuit on 12 September 1958.
 Kilby's chip was made of germanium.
 The following year, Robert Noyce at Fairchild Semiconductor invented the silicon integrated circuit.
-The basis for Noyce's silicon IC was the planar process, developed in early 1959 by Jean Hoerni, who was in turn building on Mohamed Atalla's silicon surface passivation method developed in 1957.
-This new technique, the integrated circuit, allowed for quick, low-cost fabrication of complex circuits by having a set of electronic circuits on one small plate ("chip") of semiconductor material, normally silicon.
+The basis for Noyce's silicon IC was Hoerni's planar process.

-The metal–oxide–semiconductor field-effect transistor (MOSFET), also known as the MOS transistor, was invented by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959.
 The MOSFET's advantages include high scalability, affordability, low power consumption, and high transistor density.
 Its rapid on–off electronic switching speed also makes it ideal for generating pulse trains, the basis for electronic digital signals, in contrast to BJTs which, more slowly, generate analog signals resembling sine waves.
 Along with MOS large-scale integration (LSI), these factors make the MOSFET an important switching device for digital circuits.
 The MOSFET revolutionized the electronics industry, and is the most common semiconductor device.

 In the early days of integrated circuits, each chip was limited to only a few transistors, and the low degree of integration meant the design process was relatively simple.
 Manufacturing yields were also quite low by today's standards.
 The wide adoption of the MOSFET transistor by the early 1970s led to the first large-scale integration (LSI) chips with more than 10,000 transistors on a single chip.
 Following the wide adoption of CMOS, a type of MOSFET logic, by the 1980s, millions and then billions of MOSFETs could be placed on one chip as the technology progressed, and good designs required thorough planning, giving rise to new design methods.
 The transistor count of devices and total production rose to unprecedented heights.
 The total amount of transistors produced until 2018 has been estimated to be 1.3E22 (13 sextillion).

 The wireless revolution (the introduction and proliferation of wireless networks) began in the 1990s and was enabled by the wide adoption of MOSFET-based RF power amplifiers (power MOSFET and LDMOS) and RF circuits (RF CMOS).
-Wireless networks allowed for public digital transmission without the need for cables, leading to digital television, GPS, satellite radio, wireless Internet and mobile phones through the 1990s–2000s.
+Wireless networks allowed for public digital transmission without the need for cables, leading to digital television, satellite and digital radio, GPS, wireless Internet and mobile phones through the 1990s–2000s.